atahabaki/libvirt-hooks-nushell/README.md

 ## Usage

-This README, just focuses on the qemu hook.
+This README, purely focuses on the qemu hook.
 Other hooks basically the same, so please take a look at their documentation, [here](https://libvirt.org/hooks.html).

-According to official Libvirt hooks documentation, valid QEMU hook states include:
+According to the official documentation, valid QEMU hook states include:

 - *guest_name*/prepare/begin
 - *guest_name*/start/begin
-- *guest_name*/started/begin
-- *guest_name*/stopped/end
 - *guest_name*/release/end
-- *guest_name*/migrate/begin
-- *guest_name*/restore/begin
-- *guest_name*/reconnect/begin
-- *guest_name*/attach/begin

 ### Example Scenario